 I had always thought that one’s health is what mattered most in life.
 But at the point where I had lost both my physical and mental health, I found something else which was more crucial: love and support from my family and friends.
 When my flame was blown off, my parents, my sisters, my brother, rekindled that flame for me.
 When I felt worthless, my friends reminded me who I was for them throughout the past years and how they always saw me.

 “Little did I know that through this experience, I was going to emerge a better person”

 When I started to focus on what I had left and made a conscious effort to make the best out of what I do have, my life started taking a different twist, I started recovering.
 I started exercising and gradually lost more than 20 kilograms of weight.
 When my passion started growing slowly, my aim was to become once again the person I was before.
 Little did I know that through this experience, I was going to emerge a better person than I was previously.

-“Today, I adjust my sails according to the wind”
+“Today, after my psychosis recovery, I adjust my sails according to the wind”